belsten/belsten.github.io/_posts/2026-07-18-unique-hues.md

 $$

-The first term in this energy function says that the coefficients should reconstruct the data point, and the second term is a $\ell_1$-sparsity inducing penalty that encourages using only a small number of basis vectors out the larger dictionary.
+The first term in this energy function says that the coefficients should reconstruct the data point, while the second term imposes a $\ell_1$-sparsity inducing penalty that encourages using only a small number of basis vectors out the larger dictionary $\{\mathbf{a}_i\}$.
 The parameter $\lambda$ controls the trade-off between reconstruction quality and sparsity.

-Given a set of basis vectors, the above optimization problem can be solved using a nonnegative variant of locally competitive algorithm (LCA; Rozell *et al.*, 2008).
+Given a set of basis vectors, the above optimization problem can be solved using a nonnegative variant of the locally competitive algorithm (LCA; Rozell *et al.*, 2008).
 LCA evolves subthreshold variables $u_i$ whose thresholded outputs $s_i$ are the coefficients:

 $$
 \begin{align}